waner1er/carbon-fields-blocks/README.md

 A Wordpress plugin to make cpt's taxonomies and block gutenberg with carbon fields

 * git clone
-* go to carbon-fields-blocks folder
+* go to wan-carbon-fields-blocks folder
 * composer install